North Stirling Downs Project

 Project Information:

-North Stirling Downs Project is a permanent mixed-species environmental planting project located in the North Stirlings area near Gnowangerup, approximately 100km north of Albany in Western Australia's Great Southern region.
-It was registered in July 2020 and initially covered 198.23ha.
+North Stirling Downs Project is a permanent mixed-species environmental planting project located in the North Stirlings region near Gnowangerup, approximately 100km north of Albany and 350km south-east of Perth in Western Australia.
+It was registered in July 2020 and covers an area of 198.23 hectares.

-Environmental planting projects involve establishing permanent plantings of native tree species on land that was predominantly used for agricultural purposes for at least five years prior to the project commencement.
-These projects require planting native trees at a density capable of achieving forest cover, which generally mandates at least 200 stems per hectare to eventually reach a minimum of 2 metres in height and 20% crown cover.
+Environmental planting projects under the Reforestation by Environmental or Mallee Plantings methodology involve establishing permanent plantings of a mix of native tree species.
+These plantings must occur on land that was predominantly used for agricultural purposes for at least five years prior to project commencement, with the aim of achieving permanent forest cover.

-The Gnowangerup and North Stirlings area is heavily utilised for large-scale mixed farming, predominantly broadacre winter cropping (such as wheat, barley, and canola) and Merino sheep grazing.
-The region experiences a semi-arid Mediterranean climate, receiving a predominantly winter average rainfall of 300mm to 350mm.
-The environmental conditions feature highly variable soil types, ranging from sands and duplex soils to sand over gravel, red clays, and grey clays.
+The Gnowangerup and North Stirlings region is known for broadacre mixed farming, including cropping (such as wheat, barley, and canola) and Merino sheep grazing.
+The area typically experiences a Mediterranean climate with around 300 to 350mm of predominantly winter rainfall.
+Soils across the property are highly variable, ranging from sandy duplex soils to sand over gravel or clay, as well as red and grey clays.